 This book is for anyone with an interest in Korean cuisine who wants to incorporate a more plant-based diet in their lives.
 Whether you make a quick weeknight dinner for yourself or cook up a feast for family and friends, enjoy the full range of Korean flavors, from subtle and mild to deep and vivid—and everything in between—from the flexible, versatile recipes with clearly laid-out steps in this book.

-We started adding short and simple cooking videos on how to cook Korean food at home using ingredients that are easy to obtain.
+We are adding short and simple cooking videos on how to cook Korean food at home using ingredients that are easy to obtain.
 It will include make-ahead tips, cooking tips on getting the best flavors in simple steps, storage tips, and more!
-Please join us on our Youtube Channel and subscribe.
+Join us on our Youtube Channel and subscribe.
 We'd love to share this journey with you and help you make your dinner table a little more flavorful.

 Shin's full-color cookbook includes 30 Korean vegetarian recipes (25 of which can be made vegan).
 From her home favorites to dishes inspired by her experience with Korean Buddhist temple cuisine, find simple and flavorful recipes, along with a photo for each recipe, that proudly feature vegetables at the center.